 Whether your feedback is positive or negative, we would like to know.
 You can contact the Complaints Team on the details below for support……

 Below is a list of frequently asked questions, we hope this helps if not please do contact us

-Raising a complaint as soon as possible after the event will help us to investigate the issues effectively.
+It is important to raise a concern or complaint as soon as possible after the event, to help us investigate any concerns or issues effectively.

 Providing a contact number will enable us to get in touch with you right away.

 Details of complaints are not kept in your health records and raising a concern or making a complaint will not affect your ongoing or future care and treatment in any way.